Lyme Disease: The Silent Pandemic

 While we are engaged in the battle with one infectious disease, we have the opportunity to reflect on other infectious diseases, specifically Lyme disease and co-infections, such as Babesia, Bartonella and other tick-borne infections.
 Tick-borne infections are on the rise and increasing exponentially with some research indicating that there are approximately 300,000 new cases of Lyme disease each year.

 This increase in cases is due to a number of factors.
 The tick population, as a whole, has exploded as a result of global temperature increases, which in the last few years has led to shorter winters that allow adult ticks to continue to thrive.
-In addition, ticks have expanded their range as their hosts, the white footed mouse and deer infiltrate into more heavily populated areas.
+In addition, ticks have expanded their range as their hosts, the white-footed mouse and deer infiltrate into more heavily populated areas.

 Every year, as the number of ticks increase, so do the number of diseases that each tick can carry.
 Research from July to October 2019 in upstate New York showed that 32% of the ticks carried at least one infection, primarily Lyme disease.
 This number was higher than expected.
-3% of the ticks also carried multiple diseases, or co-infections.
+3% of the ticks also carried multiple diseases or co-infections.

 Each tick-borne infection carries their own risks.
-Some are deadly, like Powassan, some present acutely but are easily treated if found early, such as Ehrlichiosis, and other vary dramatically in their presentation and ease of treatment.
+Some are deadly, like Powassan, some present acutely but are easily treated if found early, such as Ehrlichiosis, and others vary dramatically in their presentation and ease of treatment.
 The reality is that with Lyme disease, many patients that are infected are diagnosed and treated early, can make a full recovery.

 However, about 10 to 20% of patients may have persistent symptoms that become chronic.
 There is very little data about chronic lyme disease and many believe that these patients have PTLDS (post-treatment Lyme disease syndrome), which implies that the patient’s symptoms are due to something other than continued infection.
 Similarly, COVID-19 seems to cause persistent or relapsing symptoms in some patients long after the initial infection.